 Just behind the Dohány Street Synagogue, Raoul Wallenberg Memorial Park pays tribute to those whose lives were lost during the Holocaust and to the people who risked everything to save Jews in need.

 The park is named after Raoul Wallenberg, a Swedish consul credited with saving tens of thousands of Jews by providing Swedish documents and shelter in buildings he had designated as Swedish territory.
-The park also honors Carl Lutz, Giorgio Perlasca, and Carlos de Liz-Texeira, and others whose efforts helped save many.
+The park also honors Carl Lutz, Giorgio Perlasca, and others whose efforts helped save many.
 It features a striking stained glass panel and a plaque commemorating the “righteous gentiles.”

 The second section of Raoul Wallenberg Memorial Park is home to the Tree of Life.
-Designed by Imre Varga, a Hungarian sculptor, the branches on the Tree of Life are made of thousands of tiny, metal leaves representing Hungarian Jews who died during the Holocaust.
+Designed by Imre Varga, a Hungarian sculptor, the branches on the Tree of Life are made of thousands of tiny, metal leaves representing Hungarian Jews who died.
 Every leaf has the name of a victim inscribed on it.
 It’s impossible to leave this place without a sense of the enormous impact the Holocaust had on Hungary.